zippy1978/stark/doc/common-concepts.md

 ### Type conversion

-A Value of some type can be converted to antoher type using the *as* operator.
+A value of some type can be converted to antoher type using the *as* operator.

 Conversion is only supported on primary types and string, and only if the conversion does not cause a data loss: